Hurricane Irma blasts Cuba after leveling Caribbean islands

 At least 24 people are known to have died in the Caribbean as a result of Irma.
 Many islands are still assessing the damage even as they try to prepare for the arrival of another major storm, Hurricane Jose.

-Barbuda and Anguilla, St. Martin/St. Maarten and St. Barthélemy are all under a hurricane warning for Jose, expected to blast into the northern Leeward Islands on Saturday afternoon local time as a Category 4 hurricane.
+Barbuda and Anguilla, St. Martin/St. Maarten and St. Barthélemy, known as St. Barts, are all under a hurricane warning for Jose, expected to blast into the northern Leeward Islands on Saturday afternoon local time as a Category 4 hurricane.

-Meanwhile, Irma's center was about 85 miles east of the northern Cuba coastal resort town of Caibarien early on Saturday morning, packing sustained winds of 160 mph (260 kilometers per hour), the US National Hurricane Center said.
+Meanwhile, Irma's center was about 45 miles east of the northern Cuba coastal resort town of Caibarien at 5 a.m.
+ET Saturday, packing sustained winds of 155 mph (255 kilometers per hour), the US National Hurricane Center said.

 Blinding rain and powerful winds were already pummeling Caibarien late Friday as the outer bands of the massive storm made their entrance, knocking out power in a town that would normally be busy with tourists.